 A pin map is the simplest way to express data on a map.
 It plots a pin wherever there is a geographic location contained in your data: zip code, street, state, country, etc. Just upload an Excel spreadsheet with a column containing locations and - depending on the size of the data - it will be plotted on a pin map in seconds.
 You can then start to interact with your data or, alternatively, use the suite of features to analyze or enrich it.

-Plot huge amounts of data
+Pin huge amounts of data

 Compare and contrast layers of data

-Pack your pins with spreadsheet data
+Pack your pins with rich spreadsheet data & links

 Choose different styles of pin – or make your own

-eSpatial comes with a menu of map icons.
+Why settle for basic pins?
 Use different icons to express different data on a pin map.
 You can also express volumes per pin by the actual size of the pin on the map - large for large volumes, small for small volumes.
 You can also have your logo - or another relevant graphic - attached to map pins.